spencertipping/tau/doc/pi0-gc-algorithm.md

   uN  live_set_size     = root.total_size();
   uN  excess_live       = tenure_threshold - live_set_size;

+  // NOTE: no need to visit contained objects;
-  for (let m : root)
+  // just stick to the root set for efficiency for (let m : root)
     for (let r : refs_in(m))
       if (to_inline.contains(r))